phillipgibson/Cloud/Azure/AKS/using-afd-with-aks/using-afd-with-aks.md

  "tenant": "f1d38a10-7214-4702-b571-8a1b70718c42"
 }
 ```
-> NOTE: Yes, all the service principles information is fake :)
+> NOTE: Yes, all the service principle information listed here is fake :)

 Now create two resource groups.
 One for each Azure Region
 ```